-In May 2015, Anelixis executed a License Agreement (the "ALS Agreement"), which is an exclusive patent rights agreement with ALS Therapy Development Foundation, Inc. ("ALS TDI") for certain patents and "know-how" of ALS TDI.
-This ALS Agreement continues until the licensee terminates the agreement with ninety days written notice.
-The ALS Agreement requires license fees payable to ALS TDI, subject to the achievement of certain milestones and other conditions.
+In May 2015, Anelixis executed a License Agreement (the "Agreement"), which is an exclusive patent rights agreement with ALS Therapy Development Foundation, Inc. ("ALS TDI") for certain patents and "know-how" of ALS TDI.
+This Agreement continues until the licensee terminates the agreement with ninety days written notice.
+The Agreement requires license fees payable to ALS TDI, subject to the achievement of certain milestones and other conditions.

-The first and second milestones of the ALS Agreement are the dosing of the first subjects in a first toxicity study in non-human primates and the dosing of the first patient in a Phase I Clinical Trial, respectively.
-Both milestones were achieved as of December 31, 2018 and 2017.
+The first and second milestones of the Agreement are the dosing of the first subjects in a first toxicity study in non-human primates and the dosing of the first patient in a Phase I Clinical Trial, respectively.
+Both of these milestones were achieved as of December 31, 2018 and 2017.
 The fee due for the achievement of these milestones was \$1.0 million each.
 During 2018 and 2017, Anelixis issued \$1.0 million worth of its common stock in lieu of making a cash payment.
-No milestones were achieved during either the nine months ended September 30, 2022 or the year ended December 31, 2021.
+No milestones were achieved during either the nine months ended September 30, 2023 or the year ended December 31, 2022.

-The ALS Agreement was amended and restated in February 2020, and a first amendment to the restated license agreement was executed in September 2020.
+The Agreement was amended and restated in February 2020, and a first amendment to the restated license agreement was executed in September 2020.
 As amended in September 2020, the remaining milestone payments for a first licensed product total \$6.0 million.
 In the event that the Company develops a second licensed product, the Company is obligated to pay up to \$2.5 million in additional milestone payments.

-In addition to the milestone payments, the Company is required to pay ALS TDI an amended annual license maintenance fee of \$0.1 million beginning on the earlier of January 1, 2022, the Company's first sublicense, or change in control, as defined in the ALS Agreement.
+In addition to the milestone payments, the Company is required to pay ALS TDI an amended annual license maintenance fee of \$0.1 million beginning on the earlier of January 1, 2022, the Company's first sublicense, or change in control, as defined in the Agreement.
+Beginning in 2022, the Company began paying the \$0.1 million annual license maintenance fee to ALS TDI.